 Now you know why VSCode is awesome, and why it’s probably the best choice for you too.
-You probably can’t wait to install it, right?
-Let’s explore how to install VSCode and how to start it.
+You probably can’t wait to install VSCode, right?
+We’ll explore different ways of installing VSCode and how to start it.

 Installing VSCode